cloudspaceacademy/cloudspace-workshop/docs/terraform-on-aws.md

    ![alt text](assets/images/terraform-on-aws/terraform-init.jpg)

+3. Format Files

-3. Apply any changes on files and Review the changes and confirm the good format with command:
+Apply any changes on files and Review the changes and confirm the good format with command:

     ```bash
    terraform fmt
    ```

+4. Validate Files

-4. Ensure that every files are good and ready to go with the command:
+Ensure that every files are syntactically valid and ready to go with the command:

     ```bash
    terraform validate